 Mr. Johnson holds a Master of Science degree in Systems Management from the University of Southern California, a Bachelor of Science degree in Business Administration from Azusa Pacific University, and an Associate of Science degree in Air Traffic Management from Mount San Antonio College.
 Mr. Johnson is a current pilot holding a commercial pilot license with instrument and multi-engine ratings.
 He has been flying for 35 years and has owned three aircraft during that period.

 Mr. Johnson is an Accredited Airport Executive with the American Association of Airport Executives (AAAE).
 He also holds professional affiliations with the Great Lakes Chapter of AAAE (GL-AAAE) and the Michigan Association of Airport Executives (MAAE).
 Mr. Johnson served as President of MAAE for 2002/2003.
 Mr. Johnson served as President of the GL-AAAE for 2008/2009.
-Mr. Johnson chaired the National Air Service Conference, an annual conference sponsored jointly by AAAE, Great Lakes Chapter of AAAE and ACI-NA for 2005 and 2006.
-Mr. Johnson currently serves on the AAAE Board of Directors and as Chair of the AAAE Airline Economics and Air Service Committee.
-Mr. Johnson currently serves on the Board of Directors for Experience Grand Rapids, the local convention and visitor’s bureau from 2011 - 2013.
+Mr. Johnson chaired the National Air Service Conference, an annual conference sponsored jointly by AAAE and the Great Lakes Chapter of AAAE for 2005 and 2006.
+Mr. Johnson served on the AAAE Board of Directors from 2011 - 2013 and as Chair of the AAAE Airline Economics and Air Service Committee from 2011 - 2014.
+Mr. Johnson served on the Board of Directors for Experience Grand Rapids, the local convention and visitor’s bureau from 2011 - 2013.
 Mr. Johnson currently serves on the Michigan Aeronautics Commission’s Commercial Air Service Committee.

 Back to Top